 Accepted Forms of Identification

-When you're getting a South Carolina beginner's permit, driver's license, or identification card, for the first time, you must present originals or certified copies of all of the following documents:
+When you're getting a South Carolina beginner's permit, driver's license, or identification card, for the first time, you must provide your social security number and present originals or government-issued copies of all of the following documents:

-If you've changed your name from your birth certificate to present day, you must bring in all supporting documents proving your legal name change.
-This includes a marriage license, divorce decree, or court order issued by your county's family court.
-You must bring in documents showing a complete name change history.
+If you've changed your name from what is printed on your birth certificate, you must bring in all supporting documents proving your legal name change, such as a marriage license, divorce decree, or court order issued by your county's family court.
+You must bring in documents showing your complete name change history.
 If you have a US Passport or Passport Card with your legal name, you may use this in place of your name change document(s).
-The SCDMV will print the name on your passport on your license.
+The SCDMV will print the name that is on your passport on your license.

 The United States Citizens' Checklist (SCDMV Form MV-93) outlines a complete list of accepted documents.
 If you're an international customer, the requirements are different.

-If you're from a US Territory or Protected Territory, you must meet the same documentation requirements as any other US citizen.
+If you're from a US Territory, you must meet the same documentation requirements as any other US citizen.
 If your birth certificate or license must be translated, use the Translation Document (SCDMV Form DL-4030).

 If you choose to be an organ donor before your 18th birthday, your parent or legal guardian must consent to the donation.
 Every time you apply for a license, beginner's permit, or ID, you may decide if you'd like to be an organ/tissue donor.
 If you change your decision for authorization in the future or wish to update your information on the registry, visit Donate Life South Carolina.